 Richard R. Morrison

-The Dark Star sailed the cosmic ocean for untold millennia, from galaxy to galaxy, through seas of darkness and the brilliant explosion of a starburst galaxy.
+The Dark Star sailed the cosmic ocean for untold millennia, through seas of darkness, and the brilliant explosion of a starburst galaxy.

 From the recesses of space, the entity passed between two moons that circled a shadow-filled world.
 The planet reached out and pulled, sucking it in.
 The Dark Star entered the atmosphere with a tremendous boom, streaking fire across the sky, then cut a path into stormy clouds, emerging over a wasted, cold land covered in ash.
 Below, battles raged between armies of creatures bent on destruction and hate.